rocketbot-cl/Oracle_DB/docs/Manual_Oracle.md

 ## How to use this module
-In order to use this module, you need to have a Oracle's database, and the information of the DSN (hostname, port, SID or service name) if you use one.
+1. In order to use this module, you need to have a Oracle's database, and the information of the DSN (hostname, port, SID or service name) if you use one.
-The 'bin.zip' file must also be unzipped inside the Oracle folder.
+2. The 'bin.zip' file must be unzipped both in the Oracle module folder and in the folder where you have the Oracle database installed.

 ## Description of the commands